 Neutron diffraction experiments were conducted using the HB-3A DEMAND diffractometer \cite{cao2018demand} at the High Flux Isotope Reactor at Oak Ridge National Laboratory.
-An 8.22~mg single crystal was mounted on \red{an oxygen-free high thermal conductivity (OFHC) copper holder and cooled on a $^3$He insert of a cryostat with a base temperature of 0.3~K.} The experiment used a four-circle mode and a beam of neutrons with wavelength $\lambda=1.542$ \AA\ from a bent Si-220 monochromator.
+An 8.22~mg single crystal was mounted on an oxygen-free high-thermal-conductivity (OFHC) copper holder and cooled using a $^3$He insert with a base temperature of 0.3~K. The experiment used a four-circle mode and a beam of neutrons with a wavelength $\lambda=1.542$ \AA\ from a bent Si-220 monochromator.

 Fig.~\ref{fig:1}d shows the magnetic elastic scattering versus ${\bf Q}=(\frac{1}{3}\frac{1}{3}l)$ and $(\frac{2}{3}\frac{2}{3}l)$, measured in zero field without final energy analysis.
 The broad peaks versus $l$ indicate quasi-2D magnetic order with moments predominantly oriented along the $\bf c$-axis.
 The dashed and solid lines in Fig.~\ref{fig:1}d represent calculations based on the following expression for neutron diffraction from an anisotropic quasi-2D magnetic structure with ($\alpha\neq0$) and without ($\alpha=0$) inter-plane correlations: